MFlisar/GDPRDialog/README.md

 Checkout following to find out more: [EU GDPR](https://www.eugdpr.org/)

-*Just to make this clear, I'm no lawyer, so don't take anything I write for granted!
-It should be fine, but there is no guarantee.*
+*Just to make this clear, I'm no lawyer and I can't guarantee that you are save if you use this library.*

 ### Gradle (via [JitPack.io](https://jitpack.io/))